nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 ## Outperforming and underperforming {#subsec:outperf}

-While @fig:outcome*snap shows important differences between clusters in their early year outcomes, we also see important variation \_inside* clusters, with some C/UAs significantly out or underperforming their peers.
+While @fig:outcome_snap shows important differences between clusters in their early year outcomes, we also see important variation _inside_ clusters, with some C/UAs significantly out or underperforming their peers.
 Where are they?

 ### Situation in 2019

-In @outperforming*2019 we present the average point scores for 2019 rescaled \_inside* each cluster.
+In @fig:outperforming_2019 we present the average point scores for 2019 rescaled _inside_ each cluster.
 Our goal is to identify those C/UAs that have much higher or lower scores than their peers.
 Note that in this chart it is not meaningful to compare scores _across_ clusters since, as we showed previously, their mean scores are very different.
 See [here](https://nesta-slides.s3.eu-west-2.amazonaws.com/outperforming.html) for an interactive version of the chart.

 ![Distribution of average point score performance normalised inside each cluster.
 We label C/UAs that are over or under 1.2 standard deviations from the mean in the cluster (which has been rescaled to zero).
 Note that scores are comparable inside clusters but not between cluster.](png/outperforming.png){#fig:outperforming_2019}

 ### Historical evolution

-Having considered out and underperformance in the most recent year, we also analyse historical trends in @fig:out*trend.
-This chart shows important variation in the evolution of performance \_inside* clusters, with individual C/UAs experiencing substantial improvements / declines over the considered period.
+Having considered out and underperformance in the most recent year, we also analyse historical trends in @fig:out_trend.
+This chart shows important variation in the evolution of performance _inside_ clusters, with individual C/UAs experiencing substantial improvements / declines over the considered period.
 In aggregate terms, and in line with the findings that we discussed above, this is reflected in relative stability in average performance in clusters, perhaps with a couple of exceptions (cluster 4 seems to show a decline in average performance, and cluster 5 (London boroughs) seems to show an improvement in average performance).

 ![Evolution of performance by cluster and indicator.
 Black lines represent the median trend for the cluster.](png/year_evol.png){#fig:out_trend}